ESGF/esgf-test-suite/README.md

 ## Usage:

 The following examples except that you run the command in the `[installation_dir]/esgf-test-suite/esgf-test-suite/` directory (yes twice, it is not a mistake) and the configuration file is named `my_config.ini`.
+ESGF-test-suite is based on the nose attributes, for more information about them, visit this [page](http://nose.readthedocs.io/en/latest/plugins/attrib.html)

 * Run all the tests:
 ```